HomeLatest NewsCyber SecurityBritain suspects cyberattacks with ‘international consequences’ after Russian forces enter Ukraine rebel areas

 Preferred Source of Google

-Hours after the forces received orders from President Vladimir V Putin to march into two Russia-backed separatist territories in Ukraine and hinted at the possibility of a wider military campaign, Britain has warned of potential cyberattacks with “international consequences”
+Hours after the Russian forces received orders from President Vladimir V Putin to march into two Russia-backed separatist territories in Ukraine and hinted at the possibility of a wider military campaign, Britain has warned of potential cyberattacks with “international consequences”

-“While the NCSC is not aware of any current specific threats to UK organisations in relation to events in and around Ukraine, there has been a historical pattern of cyber attacks on Ukraine with international consequences,” NCSC said in a statement.
+“While the NCSC is not aware of any current specific threats to organisations in relation to events in and around Ukraine, there has been a historical pattern of cyber attacks on Ukraine with international consequences,” NCSC said in a statement.

 Advertisement